Nerdfire500/SampleDataGenerator/README.md

-# DBCourseworkSampleDataGenerator
+# SampleDataGenerator
 This is a python script that takes an integer as a command line argument

-It will then generate that many lines of sample data using the percentage chances given in the coursework:
+It will then generate that many lines of sample data using the percentage chances given:
 42% get no ratings
 28% get rating with all 3 categories rated
 30% get rating with only satisfaction category rated